xlak/hapara-delete/README.md

 - Chrome Task Manager

   Press `Shift+Escape` to open the task manager.
 You may be able to kill unwanted extensions from here.

+- Alternative browsers

+  If you're on Windows or Mac you can just use another web browser to hide stuff from extension-based monitoring software.
+But beware that system-level spyware may also be installed on your computer.

+- Secondary Chrome accounts

+ On Chrome for Windows, you can have multiple accounts with their own independent sessions open.
+So you can open your school account and then open another account to do stuff that you don't want teachers to see.
+  You can also open a guest session even if it's disabled by the school board.

 ## Proxy and Game Sites